Ana05-cpu/GameOfLife/README.md

   - Bonus: starting from the last matrix and the stack of changes, recreate the original matrix
 - Task 3: use a binary tree to show how the game changes with different sets of rules
-- Task 4: find the longest hamiltonian chain in a conected component in a graph representing the game matrix
+- Task 4: find the longest hamiltonian chain in a conected component in a graph representing the game matrix For more details, you can check the PROJECT section on this website: https://site-pa.netlify.app/proiecte/

 ## TASKS
 ### 1. Task 1